springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
 The Nature.com website contains content that is rendered in a number of different, inconsistent designs.
-The designs may have dramatically different navigation methods, within the same collections of pages.
+The designs may have inconsistent navigation methods, within the same collections of pages.
 Supplementary content, such as informational pages adjunct to journal and editorial content, is more likely to be affected.
 <br><br>
-Pages that deal with sensitive information (including payment pages and "my account" pages) have an intentionally stripped-down design, and do not share the same navigation system as the main site.
+Pages that deal with sensitive information (including payment pages and "my account" pages) have intentionally been made more simple in design, and do not share the same navigation system as the main site.
 The navigation of each of these sets of pages is internally consistent.
 </td>
 </tr>
 <tr valign="top">